Logo

 Unlike EU SCCs, which require no submission to any authority, the PIPL Standard Contract must be filed — together with the PIPIA report — with the competent CAC branch at provincial level at the seat of the Chinese entity.
 The CAC reviews the submission and may request amendments or reject the filing.
 All documentation must be submitted in Chinese.

-Important: The CAC filing is not a mere formality.
+The CAC filing is not a mere formality.
 It establishes an ongoing compliance relationship with a Chinese regulatory authority.
 The overseas recipient (e.g. the parent company in the US or EU) must expressly consent in the Standard Contract to CAC supervision — including the obligation to respond to enquiries, cooperate with inspections, and report data breaches.
 This is a commitment that the parent company’s legal team must fully understand before signing.

 For larger operations, different thresholds apply: companies transferring personal data of more than 100,000 individuals (or sensitive data of more than 10,000 individuals) must undergo a mandatory CAC security assessment instead of the Standard Contract route.